-Not applicable
+Not Applicable

-2 How has your organization supported the vision of RSPO to transform markets? (e.g. Funding; Engagement with key stakeholders; Business to business education/outreach)
+2 In addition to the actions already reported in this ACOP how has your organization supported the vision of RSPO to transform markets in other ways? (e.g. Funding; Engagement with key stakeholders; Business to business education/outreach)

-Yes.
-Prodcing policy briefs and communications is part of Cirad mandate.
-Cirad also interacted with French Governmeny and European Institutions about taxation of palm oil imports.
+Producing research books and articles, policy briefs and communications is part of Cirad mandate.
+Cirad also interacted with French Government and European Institutions about taxation of palm oil imports.
 The aim is again to provide decision-makers with science-based evidence on key figures and practices along the commodity chain.

-3 Other information on palm oil (sustainability reports, policies, other public information)
+3 File -Please attach or add links to any other information from your organisation on your policies and actions on palm oil (EG: sustainability reports, policies, other public information)